Basic skills to communicate with people with autism:

 In the case of autistic children without family members beside:

-- Keep calm, watch from the side, let him calm down and calm down without hurting yourself or others.
+- Keep calm, watch from the side.
+Let him calm down without hurting yourself or others.
 Try to find a safer place so that he can calm down, such as asking him to sit down or stand for a while.
 If possible, it is best to evacuate the pedestrians and avoid putting pressure on him.

 Try to communicate with him and understand his situation.
-With simple, clear words and a cordial and caring tone, with facial expressions, gestures and gestures (such as nodding, smiling, pat on his shoulders) to comfort and flatten his emotions.
+Use simple, clear words and a gentle and caring tone, with facial expressions and gestures (such as nodding, smiling, pat on his shoulders) to comfort and flatten his emotions.

-When he/she is out of control, try to contact his family or notify the police or ambulance.
+When the child is out of control, try to contact his family or notify the police or ambulance.

 If you find an autistic child who is suspected of being lost, you can pay attention to the following:

 - Try to communicate with him and understand his situation.
-Use simple and clear words, affirmative, cordial and caring tone, with facial expressions, gestures and movements (such as nodding, smiling) to comfort and calm his emotions, tell him that you will help him find his family, tell him do not go away.
+Use simple and clear words, affirmative, gentle and caring tone, with facial expressions, gestures and movements (such as nodding, smiling) to comfort and calm his emotions.
+Tell him that you will help him find his family, and ask him do not go away.

-- Try giving him paper and pen to see if he can write his name and address; or let him try to call if he can contact his family.
+- Try giving him paper and pen to see if he can write his name and address; or let him try to call and contact his family.
 If he is a child with limited language skills, you should seek assistance from the police.

 - If you find that you can’t communicate with him, please don’t give up and leave.

 You should seek help from other people and notify the police as soon as possible.
-Don’t let the lost autistic leave before the police arrive.
+Don’t let the lost autistic leave before the police arrives.